-Tooth Fairy is mounted by Walden Media, a company that have been developing a strong profile as a producer of family entertainment over the last few years with the likes of The Chronicles of Narnia: The Lion, The Witch and the Wardrobe (2005) and sequels, the remake of Charlotte’s Web (2006), Bridge to Terabithia (2007), Mr Magorium’s Wonder Emporium (2007), The Seeker: The Dark is Rising (2007), The Water Horse (2007), City of Ember (2008), Journey to the Center of the Earth 3D (2008), Nim’s Island (2008), The Giver (2014), A Dog’s Purpose (2017), The Star (2017) and Dora and the Lost City of Gold (2019) and A Babysitter’s Guide to Monster Hunting (2020).
+Tooth Fairy is mounted by Walden Media, a company that have been developing a strong profile as a producer of family entertainment over the last few years with the likes of The Chronicles of Narnia: The Lion, The Witch and the Wardrobe (2005) and sequels, the remake of Charlotte’s Web (2006), Bridge to Terabithia (2007), Mr Magorium’s Wonder Emporium (2007), The Seeker: The Dark is Rising (2007), The Water Horse (2007), City of Ember (2008), Journey to the Center of the Earth 3D (2008), Nim’s Island (2008), The Giver (2014), A Dog’s Purpose (2017), The Star (2017), Dora and the Lost City of Gold (2019) and A Babysitter’s Guide to Monster Hunting (2020).
 Walden Media are a Christian-backed company and some of their earlier works in particular show a faith bias.
 Tooth Fairy (a project that has been knocking around for at least two decades and was at one point to star Arnold Schwarzenegger) is their first effort in the light comedy niche where most contemporary family entertainment pitches itself and their first film that can be called an outright comedy.
 The basic premise of the story is very similar to an earlier tv movie Toothless (1997), which starred Kirstie Alley as a woman who is likewise reluctantly forced to act as a Tooth Fairy.